 Thyrotropin-releasing hormone (TRH) is a hormone produced in the hypothalamus.
-It controls thyroid hormone production and also has several other important roles in the body.
-Read this post to learn more about the roles of TRH, as well as 15 factors that increase and decrease TRH levels.
+It controls thyroid hormone secretion and has important roles in metabolism, cognition, mental health, and more.
+This post reveals lesser-known roles of TRH, along with 13 factors that increase or decrease its levels.

 - energy balance (homeostasis)